 Vienna has plenty of health food shops and organic grocery stores or chains (like Denn’s, for example) that often stock a decent number of options.

-In the last couple of years, the big supermarket chains (finally) scaled up their specialist vegetarian and vegan options, too.
-One such chain (Billa) even has an entirely plant-based store (BILLA PFLANZILLA below Gerngross department store at Mariahilfer Straße 38-48.)
+In the last couple of years, the big supermarket chains scaled up their specialist vegetarian and vegan options, too.
+One such chain (Billa) even has an entirely plant-based store (BILLA PFLANZILLA below Gerngross department store at Mariahilfer Straße 38-48).

-Look, in particular, for dedicated vegetarian sections in the refrigerated areas where you normally find dairy products.
+Look, in particular, for dedicated vegetarian sections in the refrigerated areas.

-Various choices exist, but, for the record, our trolley tends to contain these brands:
+Various choices exist, but, for the record, our trolley tends to contain these brands when we’re not cooking with unprocessed food:

-- The Vegavita range of meatless products (especially their tofu)
+- The Vegavita range of meatless products (mostly just their tofu)

 - Soya drink (as a milk replacement) from Ja Natürlich, an in-house organic brand of Billa Plus and Billa supermarkets.
 Importantly, they use domestically-grown soya beans